cstkennedy/cs330-examples/ReviewSessions.md

     * I briefly discussed command line arguments during this example.
     * The Linked List destructor was introduced in this example.

-  * Example 2 was a simliar implementaion, but with the Node struct moved within the scope of the Inventory class.
+  * Example 2 was a similar implementation, but with the Node struct moved within the scope of the Inventory class.

   * Example 3 included a discussion of the Big-3.